NatMon/seneca-college/IPC144/Workshops/Workshop 5/README.md

 ### SPECIFICATIONS

 Write a program which will act as an overworld for Code Quest!
-It will track the number of days remaining (before the destruction of th e world) and the player's HP.
+It will track the number of days remaining (before the destruction of the world) and the player's HP.

 This program will require the following 3 functions: